Chart Color Schemes

 Oak Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch projections for Oak Park are based on ABS/Geoscience Australia figures released in 2024, using 2022 as the base year.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023 with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, exceptional growth is predicted over the period, with Oak Park expected to grow by 3,569 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 49.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, exceptional growth is predicted over the period with the Oak Park statistical area (Lv2) expected to increase by 3,572 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 49.1% in total over the 17 years.

 Frequently Asked Questions - Population